 Set yourself apart from other organizations in the agriculture industry by providing clear communication throughout the hiring process by first acknowledging receipt of their application, or making the effort to respond to all interested candidates whether they will continue in the hiring process at this time or not.

 Try to automate your system to efficiently confirm with the candidate when an application is received to reinforce confidence in the candidate's time spent on their application, without adding to your workload.
-Take the time to communicate all next steps should you proceed with their application promptly - no one likes waiting weeks without a response regarding their interest in a new role.
+Take the time to promptly communicate all next steps should you proceed with their application - no one likes waiting weeks without a response regarding their interest in a new role.
 The process is taking more time than you thought or previously shared with the candidate?
-Send the applicant a note to keep them up to date on the expected timeline - it'll go a long way!
+Send the applicant a note to keep them updated on the expected timeline - it'll go a long way!

 This is not only an opportunity for you to gain team members, but it's also a time for candidates to get first-hand experience on what they can expect from joining your team.
 How do you operate?
 What are your priorities?
 Put your best foot forward by making an effort to showcase your farm's values, professionalism, and care for those you work with - although it'll take a little more time, it'll pay off in the long run.